dashmeet-singh/assignment-repository/README.md

 * Data hosted in mLab.

-* Express JS and Mongoose used
+* Express JS and Mongoose

 * Form validations

 * Pagination of the dynamic table

-* Server side rendering using Next JS
+* React 16.8 Hooks

 * Redux for Application State Management